Kroger Rewards World Mastercard®

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

-The 1-2-3 REWARDS Visa Card is The Kroger Co.’s co-branded credit card, offering reward points that can be redeemed either toward free groceries or discounts on gas.
+The Kroger Rewards World Mastercard (formerly known as the 1-2-3 REWARDS Visa Card) is The Kroger Co.’s co-branded credit card, offering reward points that can be redeemed either toward free groceries or discounts on gas.
 The main attraction with the U.S. Bank-issued card is its first-year benefit of 25 cents off of every gallon of gas at a Kroger-owned Fuel Center, with the caveat that you have to redeem 100 Fuel Points earned within a single month.

 Here’s where the rewards system of this card starts to get confusing.
 The card doesn’t earn any points at Kroger Fuel centers.
 But in your first year of card ownership, every time you redeem 100 points, you can get an additional 25 cents per gallon discount, up to 35 gallons per visit when you fill your car at a Kroger Fuel Center or participating Shell gas station.